juju/docs/src/en/credentials.md

 If only one credential exists for a cloud, it becomes the effective default credential for that cloud.

-Setting a default affects operations that require a credential such as creating a controller (`bootstrap`) and adding a model (`add-model`).
+Setting a default affects operations that require a new credential to be used by Juju.
+These are the creation of a controller (`bootstrap`) and the addition of a model (`add-model`).
 It does not change what is currently in use (on a controller).
-With both these commands a credential can be specified with the `--credential` option.

 A default must be defined if multiple credentials exist for a given cloud.
-Failure to do so will cause an error to be emitted from those commands that require a credential:
+With both the above commands a credential can be specified with the `--credential` option.
+Failure to do so will cause an error to be emitted:

 ```no-highlight
 ERROR more than one credential is available